 Housing information and the Housing Intent form is available here.

-Your seat deposit information including amount and due date(s) is located in your letter from your admissions counselor.
+Your seat deposit information including amount and due date(s) is located in your admission email.

 Seat deposits are credited towards tuition charges and fees.
 Seat deposits hold an admitted student's seat up until tuition is due in July.
 Students awarded a full tuition scholarship will have the deposit, less fees, refunded after classes begin.
 Seat deposits are non-refundable if a student does not commence the program of studies.

 Credit card deposits may be made online using UIS (University Information System).
 Ensure all pop-up blockers on your internet browser are turned off.
 Enter your User ID which is your XNumber (you can find this number in your letter from your counselor).
 Enter your PIN/password (Sj and the eight digits from your XNumber).
 You will need to select a new password at your first login.
 Select the "Student" tab at the top of the page and choose "New Student Information."
 Click "Admissions," then "Admissions Deposits," and choose "Law School Seat Deposit."
 This will bring you to Touch Net.
 Select the "Deposits" tab at the top of the new page.
 Choose "Fall 2023" and from the second drop-down menu that appears, choose "Fall Law Seat Deposit."
 Contact the Admissions Office at 718-990-6474 or [email protected] if you require any assistance.

 Check deposits should made payable to St. John's University and mailed to:

 An introduction to St. John’s University, a convocation event, a chance to interact with faculty for lunch or other fun activities, an opportunity to volunteer in the community around St. John’s, and time to meet your new classmates.
 There will be orientation events during the first two weeks of the Fall semester.